seveas/git-spindle/docs/github.rst

 .. describe:: git hub add-hook <name> [<setting>...]

 Add a hook to this repository with the appropriate settings.
-Settings can be found in the hooks page on github.
+Settings can be found in the hooks page on GitHub.
 One setting all hooks accept is :data:`events`, a comma-separated list of events this hook will be triggered for.
 A list of all events can be found on the `GitHub API page`_